Social Worker with Family

 Careers

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of social workers is projected to grow 12% from 2020 to 2030, faster than average, with about 78,300 openings per year.
-The median annual wage for social workers was $50,390 in May 2021, which was higher than the median annual wage for all occupations of $41,950.
-Social workers have various opportunities in several fields including:
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of social workers is projected to grow 7% from 2023 to 2033, faster than average, with about 67,300 openings per year.
+As of May 2023, Maine has the highest concentration of social work job opportunities in the U.S., with a mean annual wage of $68,3450.

 • Education